Click.to

-click.to is an application software that integrates with the operating system clipboard to enhance copy and paste operations.
+click.to is application software that integrates with the operating system clipboard to enhance copy and paste operations.
 It analyzes data stored on the clipboard and offers the user a choice of appropriate paste-destination programs or web pages from a context menu. click.to is a product of Axonic Informationssysteme GmbH, headquartered in Karlsruhe, Germany.

 Extensions

 Users and developers may customize functions and add search queries either through an embedded form or by the use of the click.to API.

 System requirements

 The following operating systems support click.to: